cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 return stream
 ~~~

-This is equivalent to encrypting a `len` all-zero bytes message without associated data, and discarding the authentication tag.
+This is equivalent to encrypting a `len` all-zero bits message without associated data, and discarding the authentication tag.

 Instead of relying on the generic `Encrypt` function, implementations can skip the finalization step.